wmamills/hvac-demo/readme.md

 ### Known issues

-Whenever virtio-pci devices are used at the QEMU level and xen is used, the Linux kernel has an oops when setting up the interrupts for this device.
+Whenever virtio-scsci-pci devices are used at the QEMU system level and xen is used, the
+Linux kernel has an oops when setting up the interrupts for this device.
 This does not happen without Xen.
 This error is not fatal, the demos still work, but it is ugly.
 I have switched to virtio-mmio to work around this issue